 Green Mountain Fund

-The Green Mountain Fund was established at the Vermont Community Foundation in 1993 to support charitable activities with a special interest in education and the children and families of Lamoille County.
-Grantmaking has since been expanded to include the neighboring communities of Craftsbury, Greensboro, and Hardwick.
+The Green Mountain Fund was established at the Vermont Community Foundation in 1993 to support charitable activities in Lamoille County.
+Grantmaking has since been expanded to include Orleans County and neighboring communities and counties.

 What We Fund

-- connect people to the environment around them in ways that encourage stewardship and respect; and/or
+- Connect people to the environment around them in ways that encourage stewardship and respect

 What We Don't Fund

-In general, the Fund is not interested in supporting capital campaigns, deficit funding, or normal operating expenses.
-However, occasional exceptions are made for special projects and/or certain circumstances such as:
+In general, the Fund is not interested in supporting capital campaigns, deficit funding, or expenses that have already been incurred.

 Who May Apply